-Ratification Day on January 14th annually recognizes the act the officially ended the American Revolution.
-The day commemorates the ratification of the Treaty of Paris on January 14, 1784, at the Maryland State House in Annapolis, Maryland by the Confederation Congress.
+Ratification Day on January 14th annually recognizes the act that officially ended the American Revolution.
+The day commemorates the ratification of the Treaty of Paris on January 14, 1784, at the Maryland State House in Annapolis, Maryland, by the Confederation Congress.

-- The Confederation Congress issued a proclamation on April 11, 1783, “Declaring the cessation of arms” against Great Britain.
+- The Confederation Congress declared on April 11, 1783, “the cessation of arms” against Great Britain.

 - Congress approved the preliminary articles of peace on April 15, 1783.